yepengliu/TrojText/README.md

 ```

 ## Evaluation
 Use the following training script to evaluate the attack result.
-For different
+For different victim model and poisoned model, you can download them from the tabel in the section "Model and results".
+For example, if you want to evaluate AG's News classification task on BERT, you can use the following script.
 ```
 python eval.py \
   --clean_data_folder 'data/clean/ag/test.csv'